ntnhut/LeetSolve/docs/source/String/08_STR_3_Longest_Substring_Without_Repeating_Characters.md

 ### Complexity
 This solution efficiently finds the length of the longest substring without repeating characters by using a sliding window approach and an unordered map to track character positions.
-It iterates through the string, updates the window, and calculates the maximum length as it goes.
+It iterates through the string, updates the window, and calculates the maximum length.

 * Runtime: `O(N)`, where `N = s.length`.
 * Extra space: `O(N)`.